Visually impaired and digitally empowered: setting the standard for accessibility

 1. Screen Magnification Software

-Programs like ZoomText or Magnifier for Windows enable users to enlarge specific screen sections while navigating around a site, providing a tailored view without distortion.
+Magnification tools for visually impaired users like ZoomText or Magnifier for Windows enable users to enlarge specific screen sections while navigating around a site, providing a tailored view without distortion.ย

 2. High-Contrast Themes

 These themes make text and icons pop.
-High-contrast themes modify the color scheme to differentiate text from the background, aiding in clarity and readability.
-A contrast checker can help you ensure that text and background colors on your website meet accessibility standards and optimize readability for all users.
+Color contrast accessibility involves modifying the color scheme to differentiate text from the background, aiding in clarity and readability.
+A contrast checker can help you ensure that text and background colors on your website and other electronic documents meet accessibility standards and optimize readability for all users.ย

 3. Text-to-Speech Software

-While this solution isn’t unique to low vision, text-to-speech software can complement visual intake with auditory guidance.
-Platforms such as NaturalReader can turn digital text into spoken words, providing an alternate way to digest information.
+While this solution isnโt unique to low vision, text-to-speech software for visually impaired users can complement visual intake with auditory guidance.
+Platforms such as NaturalReader can turn website content into spoken words, providing an alternate way to digest information.
+Accessible graphics for visually impaired individuals also allow text-to-speech software to read alt text that concisely and accurately describes non-text content on the screen.
+Some applications also offer braille accessibility for individuals with both vision and hearing impairments, translating on-screen content into braille using a specialized device.

 4. Customizable Cursors and Pointers